2023: I’m still searching for my running mate - Tinubu

 Tinubu made this known in Abuja while delivering his keynote address at the 60th birthday celebration of the Speaker of the House of Representatives, Hon Femi Gbajabiamila, Channels TV reports.

+Ex-lawmaker speaks on Tinubu's educational qualifications, tells Nigerians right steps to take against Jagaban

-The presidential candidate also heaped praises on the speaker for his contributions to his political ambition of becoming Nigeria’s President and democracy.
+The presidential candidate also heaped praises on the speaker for his contributions to his political ambition of becoming Nigeria’s President and democracy, Tribune Newspaper added.

 He said:

 “I could see a Deputy (Wase) sitting down there too, you are very good symbols of unity, dependability, and honesty, thank you.
 Thank you for both of you, you’ve not rocked the boat.
-I will need to learn from both of you, how you made the pair work because I’m still searching for my running mate,” Tinubu said.
+I will need to learn from both of you, how you made the pair work because I’m still searching for my running mate.

 “What you did during my primary (APC presidential election) is a story for another day.
 I’ve spent more time, too many times and people might be bored, they might be envious too, they might be jealous.
 I won a landslide, I thank you.